 Request Tracker for Incident Response (RTIR) builds on all the features of RT and provides pre-configured queues and workflows designed for incident response teams.
 It's the tool of choice for many CERT and CSIRT teams all over the globe.

-RTIR has tools to correlate key data from incident reports, both from people and automated tools, to find patterns and link multiple incident report with a common root cause incident.
+RTIR has tools to correlate key data from incident reports, both from people and automated tools, to find patterns and link multiple incident reports with a common root cause incident.

 Manage communication to multiple interested parties including reporters, counterparts at other security teams collaborating on responses, and other internal teams coordinating countermeasures.